 Las Vegas Raiders Odds

 Legions of fans in California still root for (and bet on) the Las Vegas Raiders despite their departure from the state.
-That’s more than understandable, considering how unique the fan culture is for the Black and Silver.
+That’s more than understandable, considering how unique the fan culture is for the Silver and Black.

-If you want to bet on the NFL and specifically the Raiders at legal online sportsbooks in California once they’re live, we’ll walk you through how to do it with this week’s Raiders odds, the team’s Super Bowl odds and key Raiders betting insights.
+If you want to bet on the NFL and specifically the Raiders at legal online sportsbooks in California once they’re live, we’ll walk you through how to do it with the week’s Raiders odds, Super Bowl odds, and key Raiders betting insights.

 This week’s Raiders point spread

-Get the latest Raiders spread odds direct from legal California online sportsbooks below.
+When sports betting is legalized in California, you can find the latest Raiders spread odds below.
 Click on them to go directly to the sportsbook and sign up for a new account.

 Raiders Super Bowl, AFC odds

 What are the odds the Raiders claim the AFC Championship or the Super Bowl crown?
-Check the latest Raiders betting odds from top sportsbooks below.
+Check the latest Raiders betting odds below.

-Raiders QB Derek Carr has the tools and talent to dominate, but will he do it in this week’s game?
-Check what the oddsmakers say about Carr’s in game prop odds below.
+Raiders WR Davante Adams has the tools and talent to dominate, but can he stay healthy and productive for a full season?
+Check what the oddsmakers say about Adams’s MVP odds below.

 Las Vegas player props and futures